Computing the dimension of ideals in group algebras, with an application to coding theory

 \section{Ideal dimension}

 Computing the dimension of a left/right ideal in $\mathbb F[\mathcal G]$ has both theoretical relevance and practical applications.
-The solution that we propose is based on the representation of $\mathbb F[\mathcal G]$ induced by a regular representation of $\mathcal G$.
-In the next proposition, we relate the dimension of a left/right ideal to the rank of a matrix built using the regular right/left representation of $\G$.
-In the rest of the section, we discuss how to efficiently compute this rank.
-In particular, we relate it to the characteristic polynomial of a suitable matrix.
+The proposed solution is based on the representation of $\mathbb F[\mathcal G]$ induced by a regular representation of $\mathcal G$.
+In the next proposition, the dimension of a left/right ideal is related to the rank of a matrix built using the regular right/left representation of $\G$.
+The rest of the section discusses how to efficiently compute this rank; in particular, it is related it to the characteristic polynomial of a suitable matrix.